credmp/credmp.github.io/content/_index.md

 I have been in the software industry for more that 25 years and have worked in:

+- Internet providers (Chello / UPC, Tiscali - NL): Java
 - Startups (Personify - USA, eBuddy - NL): Java, BigData
-- Internet providers (Chello / UPC, Tiscali - NL): Java
-- Healthcare and FinTech (Infomedics - NL): Java and dotNet
+- Healthcare and FinTech (Infomedics - NL): Java and dotNet - Managed the IT and Development teams
-- EduTech (NOVI - NL): Serverless, Javascript
+- EduTech (NOVI - NL): Managed the development team building in Serverless, Javascript
 - Education (Hogeschool van Amsterdan / NOVI - NL): teaching software security and software engineering courses

 I am a member of: